TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * WebGL is unstable and sometimes crashes on Mesa 11.x drivers in Linux/Chrome with Intel GPUs.
 Downgrading to Mesa 10.x drivers can help.

-* Using canvas textures can lead to incorrect rendering results in Firefox 46-47 versions on Linux.
-It should work as expected again in Firefox 48.
-More info can be found here: `https://bugzilla.mozilla.org/show_bug.cgi?id=1276996 <https://bugzilla.mozilla.org/show_bug.cgi?id=1276996>`_.

 * Information about moving fingers on GearVR touch sensor in VR-mode is not available.

     Samsung Internet browser doesn't fire any events about moving fingers on touch sensor in VR-mode.